prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync-vNext.md

 # Checkpoint Sync

-:::caution Prysm v2.1.3-rc.4
+:::caution

- **This guide uses [Prysm v2.1.3-rc.4](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.4)** and may change significantly as we receive feedback from users like you.
+**This feature is currently in public preview** and may change significantly as we receive feedback from users like you.
 Join our [Discord server](https://discord.gg/prysmaticlabs) to share your feedback.

 :::